 When looking at what pickleball shape best fits your game, think about your play on the court.
 Where are the majority of your mishits coming from?
 Off the end?
 Maybe on the sides of your paddle or closer to your handle?
 What shots do you struggle with?
 While we don’t want to dwell on our past mistakes on the court, those mistakes can help any player help decide which pickleball paddle shape will bring them consistent success on the court.
 Below you can find a breakdown of which paddle shape, elongated or standard, will fit your game on the court.

 Sometimes what is most familiar can be best for you.
 Standard shape pickleball paddles are a perfect blend of power, control, and touch.
-Suited for any player, standard shape paddles will feel comfortable to first time players or the experienced professionals.
+Suited for any player, standard-shaped paddles will feel comfortable to first-time players or experienced professionals.
 Each model is typically between 15 ¾” - 16 '' long, and roughly 8” wide.
 You will also most commonly see grip lengths between 4 ½” and 5 ¼” on standard paddles.
 These are great for players looking to get into the sport of pickleball or players looking for a balance between sweet spot and reach.
-Find familiar comfort on the court with a standard shape pickleball paddle!
+Find familiar comfort on the court with a standard-shaped pickleball paddle!

-Why should you try out a standard shape pickleball paddle?
+Why should you try out a standard-shaped pickleball paddle?